Diseases

 • Usual mode of transmission (introduction, means of spread)

-The source of infection is the oral ingestion of infective oocysts excreted by infected animals.
+Transmission of Cryptosporidium to a new host is predominantly via the oral ingestion of infective oocysts shed in the faeces of infected animals.
 Husbandry practices in relation to housing, feeding, lambing and calving patterns and facilities can all have an impact on the spread of disease.
-Disposal of waste, manure and faeces can lead to contamination of watercourses that may be used for animals or humans.
+Disposal of waste, manure, animal faeces and human sewage can lead to contamination of watercourses that may be used for animals or humans.

-1. Determine the relative importance of the different infections sources, including potential vectors and environment/food, for each population/host species in different management, climate, management settings
+1. The relative importance of the different infection sources, including potential vectors and environment/food, probably varies by location and situation, and also for each population/host species in different settings.
+Data are currently scattered, with many gaps.

-3. Determine best practise for treating waste on farms to kill or inactivate oocysts
+3. We currently do not have guidelines/information on best practises for treating waste on farms to kill or inactivate oocysts.

 • Occasional mode of transmission